Veterinary Dentistry & Dental Surgery

 Routine dental care is a key component of dogs' and cats' oral and overall health, however, most pets don't actually receive the oral hygiene care they require in order to maintain healthy teeth and gums.

-At our Tucson veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our Tucson veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to tooth extractions and surgeries.

 We also make a point of providing pet dental health education to all of our clients about at-home dental care for their companions.